JamisHoo/MIPS32-CPU-Emulator/README.md

 * Status

     `IE`, `EXL`, `IM7-0` fields are implemented in hardware.
 `EXL` is set when exceptions occur and is unset when excetuing `eret` instructions.
+All these bits are initialized to 0.

 * Cause